-Just because upcycling and repurposing can be clever transformations, it doesn’t mean they have to be complicated.
-Most of the ideas are really easy.
-Requiring tools that you should have around the home or tools you can perhaps borrow from a neighbor.
+Upcycling and repurposing can be clever without being complicated.
+Most ideas are easy, requiring tools you should have around the home or tools you can borrow from a neighbour.

 I hate waste and feeling guilty about throwing things away, such as old clothes.
 Sometimes they are not even fit for the charity shop.
-One way to help not only with the guilt but the environment too is to repurpose, rather than add more to landfill.
+Transforming trash into something useful or beautiful is good for the soul, wallet and environment.

 1. A is Acorns and Avocado Pits

 Did you know you can make buttons from avocado pits?
 As a family, we eat a lot of avocados.
-I upcycle the pits into buttons.
-These avocado buttons are a great crafting resource and can be upcycled into jewelry.
+I upcycle the stones into buttons.
+These avocado buttons are a great crafting resource to upcycle into jewellery.

 2. B is For Bags, Bottles and Boxes

-Plarn is the made up name given to yarn made from shredding plastic bags.
-Upcycled rugs, baskets and bags are made with the knitted (or crochet) plarn.
+Plarn is the made-up name given to yarn made from shredding plastic bags.
+Upcycled rugs and baskets are just a couple of things easily made from knitted (or crochet) plarn.

 Create simple illuminated festive decorations with old bottles.
-Upcycle bottles into decorative light decorations for Christmas, Valentine’s Day, and Halloween.
+It’s easy to upcycle bottles into decorative light decorations for Christmas, Valentine’s Day, and Halloween.
 Interesting gin and whisky bottles make fun bases for DIY lamps.

 I never buy cardboard from the craft store.
-There is so much free cardboard available in the home, from cereal boxes to shoeboxes.
+So much free cardboard is available in the home, from cereal boxes to shoe boxes.

-I always feel guilty about the number of cardboard boxes that we receive from our never-ending Amazon deliveries.
-With the pandemic, the situation has got worse.
+I always feel guilty about how many cardboard boxes we receive from our never-ending Amazon deliveries.
+With the pandemic, the situation has gotten worse.

-Sometimes I feel I’m swimming in a sea of cardboard boxes.
-I don’t send all the boxes for recycling.
+Sometimes I feel like I’m swimming in a sea of cardboard boxes.
+I don’t send all the boxes to recycling.
 I keep several aside for upcycling and crafting.

 I’ve upcycled shoeboxes into fun storage.
 Other boxes I covered in fabric to make decorative fabric birdhouses.
 I have even turned paper bags into an advent calendar.

-3. C is For Chairs, Crates and Crockery
+3. C is For Chairs, Clocks, Corks, Crates and Crockery

 Try something a bit more dramatic by decoupaging wooden chairs.
 Chairs decoupaged with old maps look unique.
-They can be personalized by using maps that are special to you.
+Personalize them by using maps that are special to you.

-Don’t dismiss broken chairs, upcycle them into something completely different.
-Perhaps into a fun storage unit for the kitchen or bathroom.
+Don’t dismiss broken chairs, but upcycle them into something completely different, perhaps into a fun storage unit for the kitchen or bathroom.

-When I get given a crate of wine, I’m just as excited about having a crate to upcycle as I am about the wine to drink.
+When given a crate of wine, I’m just as excited about having a wooden box to upcycle as I am about the wine to drink.
 Well almost!
+Don’t forget about the wine corks either.

-There are over 41 ideas here for upcycling old wooden crates, from making bookcases to coffee tables.
+Here are more than 41 ideas for upcycling old wooden crates, from making bookcases to coffee tables.

-These bits of China can then be turned into jewelry and China Christmas ornaments.
-Save the small bits of broken China to create fun mosaics, such as a mosaic wall planter.
+Bits of China can be made into jewellery and China Christmas ornaments.
+Save the bits of broken China to create fun mosaics, such as a mosaic wall planter.

 4. D is for Drawers, Doors And Doilies

-How about upcycling an old drawer into some useful open shelving for your bathroom.
+How about upcycling an old drawer into handy open shelving for your bathroom?

-Funky hallway stands, headboards, bookcases, benches and potting tables can all be made from upcycled doors.
+Upcycle doors into funky hallway stands, headboards, bookcases, benches and potting tables.

-Smaller cabinet doors are great for painting and stenciling to make signs.
+Smaller cabinet doors are great for painting and stencilling to make signs.

 I use old doilies that I pick up from Charity shops as stencils.
 I’ve even upcycled doilies into a beautiful angel wings ornament.